OPS-E2E-PPE/VBA-Docs/api/Publisher.CellRange.Row.md

 ---
-title: CellRange.Row Property (Publisher)
+title: CellRange.Row property (Publisher)
 keywords: vbapb10.chm5177350
 f1_keywords:
 - vbapb10.chm5177350
-ms.prod: publisher
 api_name:
 - Publisher.CellRange.Row
 ms.assetid: ac5bccf0-6c9b-ce0e-20e5-f06ef29886c6
-ms.date: 06/08/2017
+ms.date: 06/06/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# CellRange.Row Property (Publisher)
+# CellRange.Row property (Publisher)

 Returns a **Long** that represents the row number containing the specified cell.
 Read-only.

 ## Syntax

- _expression_. **Row**
+_expression_.**Row**

- _expression_ A variable that represents a  **CellRange** object.
+_expression_ A variable that represents a **[CellRange](Publisher.CellRange.md)** object.

 ## Example

 This example enters the fill for all even-numbered rows and clears the fill for all odd-numbered rows in the specified table.
-This example assumes the specified shape is a table and not another type of shape.
+This example assumes that the specified shape is a table and not another type of shape.

 ```vb
 Sub FillCellsByRow()